 Apache JMeter

-JMeter is the go-to solution for mobile performance testing, as it has been used by many to achieve reliable results.
+JMeter is the go-to solution for mobile performance testing, as it has been used by many to achieve reliable test results.
 It’s an open-source tool that can be used to simulate a heavy load on your application and check how it performs under pressure.

 It offers all the features you would need, including HTTP request and response, error detection, and throughput optimization.
 Additionally, this incredible software tool can be used for testing volume and availability.